Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: READ-IN PROCESS

 \section{READ-IN PROCESS}

-For the read-in process we model a photon source emitting broadband photons of bandwidth $\gamma$ and fidelity $F_{\rm ph}$ and assume an imperfect $\pi/2$ spin rotation produced by either microwave or optical spin control.
-Starting point is the photonic qubit
+For the read-in process we model a photon source emitting broadband photons of bandwidth $\gamma$ and assume an imperfect $\pi/2$ spin rotation produced by either microwave or optical spin control.
+In the following we use superscripts as matrix elements an use capital letters for indexing the photonic qubit $(I,K)$ and a lowercase letter $(m,k)$ for the spin qubit index.
+To model the read-in process with Kraus-operators the reflection scheme is applied to each basis state, i.e.